-With easy ccess to many parts of the Appalachian Trail, which is more than 2,000 miles long, hiking trails in and around Blue Ridge, Georgia offer endless opportunities for kids and adults of many skill levels to enjoy a day in the great outdoors.
-The best Blue Ridge hikes offer spectacular views, whether it’s fields of wildflowers, sprawling valleys, mountain vistas, gorgeous sunsets, rushing waterfalls, rustling wildlife, or rolling hills.
+With easy access to many parts of the Appalachian Trail, which is more than 2,000 miles long, hiking trails in and around Blue Ridge, Georgia offer endless opportunities for kids and adults of many skill levels to enjoy a day in the great outdoors.
+The best Blue Ridge hikes offer spectacular views, whether it’s fields of wildflowers, sprawling valleys, mountain vistas, gorgeous sunsets, rushing waterfalls, historic sites in state parks, rustling wildlife, or rolling hills.

 A day spent on the hiking trails in Blue Ridge, Georgia, is always a good idea, keeping you close to nature, offering the peace you can only find among the cool of the trees, and offering you a chance to spend some quality time – either on your own or with family and friends.
 If you’re looking for some fun things to do in Blue Ridge, Georgia, be sure a hike is on your list!

 After a day of hiking in Blue Ridge, come back to a gorgeous Blue Ridge cabin rental to relax.
 At Toccoa River Mist, shoot pool, make yourself a mug of joe from the coffee bar, chat around the firepit in the yard, cozy up by the outdoor fireplace on the gorgeous deck, and watch the Blue Ridge Scenic Railway pass by a few times a day!